smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 26th to 30th March

 * Fix for no covariates error; also fix for untrapped error and improved messages
+* Suppressed Kev's irritating messages caused by logout not waiting for the tab control status timer to stop:
+  * ERROR: API method "isLoggedIn" has a null "userID" parameter.
+  * ERROR: Record "User" field "User ID" cannot be empty.
+  * ERROR: Unable to roll back database transaction.
+* Alerts:
+  * Handle study state change with mal-reporting previous studies
+  * Limit new/completed messages to within 14 days of message time

 ## In progress (March/April 2018):